 The British Institute where I work is a dignified building with history.
 It was once the home of Pierre Chaulet, a French doctor who supported the Algerian independence.
 It still has the architectural peculiarity of rooms leading into rooms, like many French homes, which can make teaching a nuisance.
 Still, it remains unchanged in structure, though it is now a part of New Algiers; a building once owned by a Frenchman, now used by Algerians to teach English.

 Opposite it, Al-Rahma mosque, which was once a cathedral, from which now blares the midday adhan right in the middle of classes that begin at 1 p.m.
 I am forced to shout the present perfect over Hasten to prayer, Hasten to success.
 It makes the students uncomfortable, having to ignore it, not being able to give it the usual respectful silence it deserves, but there are always the few that stare in contempt if I stop the lesson until the call to prayer is finished.
+I don’t know who I’m more afraid to provoke.
 The mosque is still a church on the outside.
 It is built from stone and shaped like a cross.
 It is all arches and high windows, slanting roofs and gothic splendour.
 Only the statues and crosses have been removed.
-Inside, the decor is more subdued and mosque-y; no multicoloured lights filtering in from stain-glass windows, no stone saints adorning the alter and pews, no pews in fact, only a simple beige carpet for prayer and walls lined with bookcases.
+Inside, the decor is more subdued and mosque-y; no multicoloured lights filtering in from stained-glass windows, no stone saints adorning the alter and pews, no pews in fact, only a simple beige carpet for prayer and walls lined with bookcases.
 Islam is the religion of Oneness; God does not compete with prophets and saints for adoration, for supplication.
-He sent them to us, and now that they have fulfilled their purpose, they lie peacefully under the ground like everything and everyone else.
-Only He is eternal, only He is worthy of worship.
+He sent them forth to preach, and now that they have fulfilled their purpose, they lie peacefully under the ground like everything and everyone else.
+Only He is Eternal, only He remains.

 About two-thirds of the way down Hassiba, there is a little road leading to the bridge to the main bus station.
-The street is lined with bakeries and fast food shops selling tomato-filled pastries, square pizza slices, carantica, m’hadjeb (spicy and mild).
-They are too small to eat in so crowds jostle at the door, shout their orders at the vender and eat their food on the street, like the food vans in England that sell greasy burgers to drunken football fans, except ours can’t afford to sell meat.
-They are precarious but strangely resistant; even if the whole dodgy lot were to close after an inspection, their exact lookalike would spring up soon, as long as poor peckish people walked down that street to get the bus.
+The street is lined with bakeries and fast food shops selling tomato-filled pastries, square pizza slices, carantica, m’hadjeb (spicy or mild).
+They are too small to eat in so crowds jostle at the door, shout their orders at the vendor and eat their food on the street.
+They are like the food vans in England that sell greasy burgers to drunken football fans, except ours can’t afford to sell meat.
+They are precarious but strangely resistant; even if the whole dodgy lot were to close after an inspection, their exact lookalike would spring up soon after, as long as peckish people continued to walk down that street to get the bus.

 To get to the bridge you have to walk past the food shops and past the hawkers, their tables overflowing with chocolates, biscuits and cake bars from Turkey, cheeses from unknown lands.
 Occasionally there is a celebrity appearance from Milka, Kinder, Mars and Snickers, their time in the limelight finished, their expiry date approaching, their fate, like many washed-up stars, is to appeal to a public that was once beneath them, to die without dignity.